hahahaboo/configs/README.md

 ## To do list

-update Crosssine config to b46 - now doing

-update Slack config - wait for next update cuz the client seen like outdated

 finish FDP config - im lazy on this client

 finish Rice config - im lazy on this client

 make Moonlight config - wait for next update cuz the client seen like outdated

-make Cryptix config
+make Cryptix config - wait for next update cuz they got a new buggy killaura after 1.6

-try Luv client
+try Luv client - now doing

-try Elite client

-try Sakura client